Object Instantiation

 These are the arguments for ZingGrid's object constructor:

-This is an example of what to pass for the constructor argument, config
+Here is an example of what to pass for the constructor argument config.
+The config is an object containing reflected attributes to add features to the grid.

-to add features to the grid.
-The full list of reflected attributes can be found in Components.
+The full list of attributes can be found under <zing-grid> attributes.

 let gridConfig = {